BeryJu/hass-ticktick/README.md

 ## Installation

-Add this repository to [HACS](https://hacs.xyz/) and install over the Integrations tab.
+Add this repository to [HACS](https://hacs.xyz/) and install over in the Integrations tab.
+To configure your credentials, navigate to the HASS Integrations page.

 ## Exposed Services